Islands of Africa: Indian Ocean islands

-There are four sovereign island nations located in the Indian Ocean: Comoros, Madagascar, Mauritius and Seychelles.
+There are four sovereign African island nations located in the Indian Ocean: Comoros, Madagascar, Mauritius and Seychelles.
 These countries have interrelated histories and populations over hundreds of years of interaction.
 These islands, in addition to the French territories of Réunion and Mayotte make up the membership of the Indian Ocean Commission.

 Each of the sovereign Indian Ocean nations have complex population histories with Southeast Asian exploration and settlement, Arab trade and the Bantu migrations each playing a crucial role before later European colonization.

 The Malagasy settled the largest island of the Indian Ocean (and the fourth-largest globally), Madagascar, along with a group of smaller islands nearby, namely Réunion and the Comoros.
 Madagascar became part of the French colonial empire following two military campaigns against the Kingdom of Madagascar, which it initiated after persuading Britain to relinquish its interests in the island in exchange for control of Zanzibar off the coast of Tanganyika, an important island hub of the spices trade.
 The British also held a number of island colonies in the region, including the extended archipelago of Seychelles and the rich farming island of Mauritius, previously under the French sovereignty.